 This article will lead you through EB-5 regional centers and their investment requirements.
-For more basic information about the general EB-5 program requirements, please see our article: What is the EB-5 visa program and what are the requirements?
-As well as the article on the application process available, here.
-If you have read these articles, and are wanting more information about the regional center investment program, for obtaining a Green Card, then this is the article for you!
+If you are wanting more information about the regional center investment program, for obtaining a Green Card, then this is the article for you!
 So let’s get into the basics of EB-5 regional centers.

 Direct vs. Regional Center Investments

 For investors primarily interested in obtaining legal permanent resident status, rather than achieving a maximum return on their investment, regional center investment is preferable because of its more relaxed requirements for the investor.
 Unlike direct investments, regional center investors may invest a minimum of $500,000, have a reduced managerial role in the investment project, and count indirect as well as induced jobs towards the strict job creation requirement.
 Direct investors must find or create their own investment projects, and take a direct managerial role in overseeing the project; regional center investors do not have this burden.

 Instead of managing the day-to-day responsibilities of the business, regional center investors can be involved in the policy formation of the investment.
 Typically, the investment is organized as an LP or LLC, and the investor can become a limited partner or member; this is sufficient involvement for the investor to qualify for an EB-5 Visa under the regional center program.
 Additionally, the investor does not need commit to spending a certain amount of time directing the business.